People with diabetes are at greater risk of eye diseases, such as diabetic retinopathy.

-The retina is located in the back of the eye.
-It collects light and turns it into a signal that is interpreted by the brain as vision.
+The retina is in the back of the eye.
+It collects light and turns it into a signal the brain translates as vision.

 There are two kinds of diabetic retinopathy:

 Diabetic retinopathy occurs when the retina doesn't get enough blood.

 People who have had diabetes for longer that isn't well controlled are at greater risk.
 It's vital to control your diabetes to lower your risk of diabetic retinopathy.